docker/app/integrations/intellij/README.md

 This command displays a dialog that can be used to initialize a new Docker Application.

-It gives you the option to chose the name, description and maintainers of the application, as well as whether to use single-file mode or not.
+It gives you the option to chose the name, description and maintainers of the application.

 ## Select application